grandeurdev/arduino-sdk/README.md

 ### loop

+> loop () : returns _void_
 > loop (valve: _bool_) : returns _void_

 This method is the legs of the SDK.
 Without it, the SDK doesn't run.
 Therefore, it must be called in Arduino's `loop()` and without being suspected to any *delay*. **This method is what runs the underlying event loop and makes all the *Async* functions possible.**
 It can also accept an argument which we call **valve**.
 A **valve** is a boolean expression whose value decides if the SDK would run for current `loop` or not.
 For example, we can use it to dictate to the SDK to run only when the device WiFi is connected.
+You can also use an if-statement instead.

 > **A Tidbit:** [Here][Using Millis Instead of Delay] is how you can use `millis()` instead of `delay()` if you want a function to run after every few moments without blocking the loop.